ShaunCurtis/Blazr.Clean/Design.md

 ## Database Access

-I always use an ORM [Object-Relational Mapper] to simplify database access.
+I use an ORM [Object-Relational Mapper] to simplify database access.
 In this project I've stuck with mainstream Entity Framework, but could have used Dapper or Linq2DB.

 There's no classic Repository Pattern implementation.
 Instead I use a generics based Data Broker pattern that removes most of the repository pattern complexity.
 Generics are applied at the method level: one data broker service handles CRUD and List operations for all data sets.

-I also keep EF is simple, `DataSets` map directly to database tables and views.
+I keep EF simple, `DataSets` map directly to database tables and views.
 I'm a firm believer in clean design: the relationships between data objects is part of the application/business logic and belongs in the core domain, definitley not the Data layer!